 The song, however, did drum up it’s fair share of controversy—not only for it’s sexual overtones, but its use of gospel style singing.
 According to Charles, he had no choice in the matter.
 “All I was tryin’ to do was sing the only way I knew how, period.
 I was raised in the church,” he explained to Rolling Stone.
 And as for the sexual overtones, he says they were natural in their own right as well.
 “Everybody knows about the ummmmh, unnnnh.
 That’s how we all got here.”

 The song ultimately became the closing number for the majority of his shows and was his first top 10 single.
 Not bad for something he made up on the spot.

 It isn’t uncommon for artists to generate their best work during the most difficult times in their lives.
 For Marvin Gaye, however, there wasn’t much choice in the matter.
 After his 12-year marriage with Anna Gordy ended, Gaye found himself entangled in the strangest of album deals.

 When Gaye was unable to pay the million dollar settlement Gordy demanded, his lawyer struck up an unconventional deal—Gordy would receive the $305,000 advance made out by Motown for Gaye’s next album, plus the $295,000 it was expected to turn in profits.

-Tasked with a project that offered little, if any, monetary gain for himself, Gaye used the album to air his grievances against his ex-wife.
+Tasked with a project that offered little, if any, monetary gain for himself, Gaye used the album, titled Here My Dear, to air his grievances against his ex-wife.
 While the album is both bitter and self-pittying throughout, he still managed to hold onto that signature sound fans loved.